Laurent P. Guiot, DVM, DACVS, DECVS

 Laurent’s major interest is orthopedic trauma and minimally invasive orthopedic surgery.
 He routinely presents his work internationally and is an active member of major national and international orthopedic programs including the Veterinary Orthopedic Society, the AO (Arbeitsgemeinschaft für Osteosynthesefragen (German for “Association for the Study of Internal Fixation”)), and the Orthopedic Research Society.
 As part of his commitment to further the quality of orthopedic care for animals, Laurent is deeply involved with educational organization.
 Recently, he was appointed chair of the educational commission of AO Vet North America (https://www.aona.org/Home/GotoHome#AONA=) to lead the organization over the next few years.

 Laurent is committed to the improvement of patient care through the development of surgical techniques, instrumentation, and implants used for the treatment of orthopedic patients.
+As a recognition of his major achievements in the field of fracture repair, Laurent has been nominated as a Founding Fellow in minimally invasive orthopedic surgery for the American College of Veterinary Surgeons.
+This status represents the highest level of expertise in the field and will allow the bone and joint center to become an official training center for minimally invasive procedures in orthopedics.
 He speaks French fluently and outside of the hospital, Laurent enjoys flying and piloting small aircraft, playing squash, and has a special interest in classic foreign cars.

 Click on image to download Dr. Guiot’s Bio.